Datatamer/tamr-client/.github/PULL_REQUEST_TEMPLATE/BUG_FIX.md

 - [ ] Filled out test instructions (In case there aren't any unit tests)
 - [ ] Included links to related issues/PRs
 - [ ] Update relevant docs + docstrings
-- [ ] Add a "Fixed" entry for the current development version in the changelog
+- [ ] Add a "Bug Fixes" entry for the current development version in the changelog